1. Check Each Case File For Critical Deadlines

 Instead of going to the Clinic Director or the Associate Director with a question, approach them with a proposed solution or thoughtful alternatives.
 In other words, do preliminary research, investigation or inquiry and reason through the problem in order to be prepared to discuss the relative merits of the proposed solution with them.
 Most of the information you will need regarding the procedural and substantive issues of your cases is contained within this website, so become familiar with it and use it diligently.

-5. Update The Amicus File Summary
+5. Update The Clio File Summary

-Update the Amicus File Summary, if applicable.
+Update the Clio File Summary, if applicable.
 You may find that after your review of the file, contact with the client, and consultation with Clinic Personnel that changes should be made to the File Summary.
 If so, update the File Summary accordingly and it will serve you well throughout the semester as a guide to the client’s issues as well as a compass by which to navigate your client’s case toward resolution.

 6. Refer to Office Procedures Webpage